Surf and Turf on the Grill with Herb Compound Butter

 For the lobster look for a hearty white with some oak in it, like Chardonnay, or Champagne or sparkling blancs de blanc.
 For the steak, steer clear of something too big and tannic (tannins clash in a bad way with the lobster).
 Instead stick to lighter style reds like Pinot Noir or other red such as lighter style Zinfandel or Malbec.

-Grilled Surf and turf
+Grilled Surf and Turf Recipe

 - 1 stick unsalted butter, room temperature